ANONTO96/Assign-Hub/Client/README.md

 - **ESLint**: Ensures consistent code quality through linting.
 - **Firebase**: Backend services for authentication and database management.
 - **React Router**: Used for navigation and routing between different pages in the application.
-- **LocalForage**: Provides an advanced solution for offline data storage.
+- **Localstorage**: Provides an advanced solution for offline data storage.
 - **React Hot Toast**: Adds toast notifications to the app for instant user feedback.

 ---